 Pushkar is a sacred pilgrimage town bordering the Thar desert in the Ajmer district of Rajasthan.
 Pushkar means ‘The Blue Lotus.’
-The holy Puskar lake with 52 ghats is said to have formed when Lord Brahma – the creator of the Universe dropped a lotus here.
+The holy Puskar lake with 52 ghats is said to have formed when Lord Brahma – the creator of the Universe, dropped a lotus here.
 It is believed that taking a dip in the Pushkarini on the eve of Kartik Purnima will absolve one of all their sins.
-The ancient town of Pushkar is mentioned in the epic poem of Mahabharata, making the oasis in the desert as one of the oldest settlements in India.
+The ancient town of Pushkar is mentioned in the epic poem of Mahabharata, making the oasis in the desert one of the oldest settlements in India.

 The Pushkar Mela is a century-old tradition that started as a trade fair for camels, horses, cattle, and other farm animals.
 For years, it has scaled to a vibrant and grand spectacle of traditions and cultural heritage.
 The small and ancient town of Holy Pushkar in Rajasthan attracts over two lakh visitors from across the world during this period.

-Pushkar Mela 2021
+Pushkar Mela 2023

 The bus travel from Jaipur to Pushkar is about 3 to 4 hours.
 There are express buses that provide non-stop travel options in about 2 hours.
-Jay Ambay Travelling Agency, Rishabh Travels, Vikas Travels Regd., Gulzar Tours and travels, Jain Shiv Shankar Travels, Naveen Tours and Travels, Jain Mahaveer Travels, Rinku Travels are some of the trusted operators offering travel service between Jaipur and Pushkar.
+Jay Ambay Travelling Agency, Rishabh Travels, Vikas Travels Regd., Gulzar Tours and travels, Jain Shiv Shankar Travels, Naveen Tours and Travels, Jain Mahaveer Travels, Rinku Travels are some of the trusted operators offering travel services between Jaipur and Pushkar.